Indesit Washing Machine Error Codes

 What does F05 mean on an Indesit washing machine?

-F05 is a drain fault — the machine cannot drain within the expected time and the door often stays locked.
+F05 is a drain fault – the machine cannot drain within the expected time and the door often stays locked.
 In the vast majority of cases the cause is a blocked pump filter.
 The filter is behind the small access panel at the bottom front of the machine.
 Cleaning it takes around five minutes and resolves most F05 faults without any parts or an engineer visit.
-If the filter is clear and F05 persists, check the drain hose for kinks then test the drain pump motor.
+If the filter is clear and F05 persists, check the drain hose for kinks then test the drain pump motor – see also no blockage and still not draining.

 What does Error 3 or F03 mean on an Indesit washing machine?